Rupak167/pos-ner/README.md

 [Testing the ONNX Model:](documentations/ONNX_testing.md) Guidelines for testing the model after converting it to ONNX.

-[FastAPI Implementation:](documentations/fastapi.md) Documentation on how to set up and use the FastAPI interface for the model.
+[FastAPI Implementation:](documentations/fastapi.md) Documentation on the FastAPI interface for the model inference.